Gemy95/crudTaskNodeJs/README.md

 NOTE: we need to excute these steps to make process working properly:
 _______________________________________________________________________

 - for running application:-

 1- npm i (it will install all needed dependancies)

 2- npm start (it will run application as nodemon)

-- for crating database
+- for creating database

 3- creating database in mongodb called taskDB

-- for test cases using mocka famework and chai js module:- 5- mocha --timeout 15000
+- for test cases using mocka famework and chai js module:-

+4- mocha --timeout 15000

-6- npm test
+5- npm test